Alex-exe-dev/income-and-expenditure-manager/README.md

 The font of the site is downloadable here: https://fonts.google.com/specimen/Sansita+Swashed

+# general information
 Currently this site doesn't get displayed properly in Firefox; It should work on Google Chrome though.

+To create a data structure to use this side you need to open the tab "Tabelle" which will open the registration menue.
+All inserted data is only stored locally in your browser and will **not** be uploaded to the server.